Whether you are looking to see the ancient Greek ruins or relax on the best beaches in the world, there is a perfect Greek island for everyone.

 Here is your ultimate guide to island hopping in Greece for the summer of 2022.

 Crete has many traditional hotels, resorts, and even family-orientated hotels with water parks.

 It is also an island steeped in ancient culture for those wishing to visit pristine ancient ruins, such as Knossos, which is the largest Bronze Age archaeological site and Europe’s oldest city.

-The beaches on Crete are amazing and you will even find some with pink sand.
+The beaches on Crete are amazing and you will even find ones with pink sand.

-Really, you don’t have to look far to find something for the whole family to be entertained on this island — not to mention well fed — since Cretan dishes are as amazing as the island and the people who live there.
+Really, you don’t have to look far to find something for the whole family to be entertained on this island—not to mention well-fed—since Cretan dishes are as amazing as the island and the people who reside there.

-Also, the water at Sidari Beach on the north coast is more shallow and warm, making it great for family vacations.
+Interestingly, the water at Sidari Beach on the north coast is shallower and warmer, making it great for family vacations.

 Checking out Kerkyra’s old town is the perfect way to get to know the island and its many charms.
 Why not spend the afternoon strolling the streets of this UNESCO landmark site with its pastel-colored buildings, complete with Venetian-style shutters?

 Another holiday attraction for active travelers are the many hiking trails that line the island.